directus-labs/guest-authoring/directus-studio/index.md

 Ensure each field is correctly set up for its purpose, especially concerning data types, placeholder where necessary, and default values.

+## Designing the Ticket_message Schema
+The message schema is useful for follow-up messages between an assigned support agent and the customer.
+Below are the few fields to include in the `agent` schema:

+1. Create a New Collection: Name it `ticket_message`.
+Rename the `id` to `message-id` which will be your primary key and change the type to `uuid`.
+2. Add the `date_created` and `user_created` field before clicking next.
+3. Create a new field, `ticket_message`, this field will be for adding messages to the ticket for communication and follow-up.
+4. Create a new field, `relationship` the field type will be `many-to-one`.
+The related collection will be `support_tickets`, choose `ticket_id` in the dropdown.
+This will allow you to select which ticket the message is meant for.
+5. Configure the access to this collection to be visible to only admin.
+Save your chnages.

+Following all the above listed steps, you will have three collections by now.
+The collection for the ticket_submission, agents, and ticket message.
+All linked together.

 ## Implementing the communication flow
 This section highlight the communication flow of your support ticket system between customers and support agents:

 **For Customers:**
 - Customers submit tickets through a Directus form, detailing their issue or inquiry.
-- They can view the status of their submitted tickets and receive notifications for any updates or messages.
+- They can view the status of their submitted tickets.
-- Access to a direct communication interface with the support agent handling their case.
+- Access to a direct message with the support agent handling their case.

 **For Support Agents:**
-- Agents can view incoming tickets, filter them by status or issue type, and assign them to themselves or others.
+- Agents can view incoming tickets assigned to them.
 - They update ticket statuses (e.g., from Open to In Progress to Resolved) and communicate directly with customers through the ticket's messaging system.

-- Agents add a resolution summary once the issue is resolved, which can be viewed by the customer.
+**For Admin:**
+- Admin can view incoming tickets and assign the ticket to an available agent (sales, support) to act on them.
+- Admin can update ticket statuses (e.g., from Open to In Progress to Resolved) and communicate directly with customers through the ticket's messaging system.

 ## Configuring Roles and Permissions